dazza-codes/aio-aws/README.md

  - building a package (`setup.py`, `README.md`, `CHANGELOG.md`, `LICENSE.md`)
  - command line interface with argparse

-This project will never actually deploy a project to pypi instead the package will be deployed to the testing pypi package repository.

 ## Assumptions:

 Gitlab will be used for the continuous deployment.
 It is a great